Nathanial, 15 months, is getting to be a pro at walking these days. Now, in his mother’s words, “he’s off to the races.”

 Mayumi White holds Nathanial during a dental checkup at CHOP Night.

 “We come to every CHOP Night,” White says.
 “And we see the dentist each time, too, to get him used to it.
 He doesn’t freak out when he goes to the doctor.
 He likes to get weighed.”

 Soon after White and Nathanial moved to St. Barnabas, Nathanial’s stomach was giving him trouble.
 The CHOP Night doctors advised a trip to the Emergency Department, just to be on the safe side.
 It ended up he was just getting adjusted to the shelter food.

 CHOP Night clinicians also helped White find a new primary care pediatrician closer to St. Barnabas.
-Now she takes Nathanial to see Meera Siddharth, MD, FAAP, former associate medical director of HHI, at the new Nicholas and Athena Karabots Pediatric Care Center, 48th and Market Streets, in Philadelphia.
+Now she takes Nathanial to see Meera Siddharth, MD, FAAP, the former associate medical director of HHI, at the Nicholas and Athena Karabots Pediatric Care Center.
+The Center is located at 48th and Market Streets in Philadelphia.